Penn Jillette: Atheism

-In 2005, he wrote and read an essay for National Public Radio claiming that he was "beyond atheism.
-Atheism is not believing in God...
+In 2005, he wrote and read an essay for National Public Radio claiming that he was "beyond atheism," stating "Atheism is not believing in God...
 I believe there is no God."
 His atheism, he has explained, has informed every aspect of his life and thoughts, and as such is as crucial to him as theistic beliefs are to the devout.
 Jillette encourages open discussion, debate, and proselytizing on the issue of God's existence, believing that the issue is too important for opinions about it to remain private.
 Jillette does not dismiss all who do believe in God: in a 2008 edition of his Penn Says podcast, he expresses his appreciation for a fan who brought him the gift of a pocket Gideon Bible after a performance because he realized that this individual sincerely cared enough about him to try to help him.

 In January 2007, Jillette took the "Blasphemy Challenge" offered by the Rational Response Squad and publicly denied the existence of a holy spirit.

+In 2016, Jillette said that "every sane person is" agnostic.

 Jillette appeared in the 2019 Church of the SubGenius film J.R.
-‘Bob’ Dobbs and the Church of the SubGenius, where he spoke positively of the parody religion.
+'Bob' Dobbs and the Church of the SubGenius, where he spoke positively of the parody religion.